 - Stretching of myofascial and neural tissues

-Good posture, strong shoulders and scapula provide a stable base for using your arm efficiently and with least amount of effort.
+Good posture, strong shoulders, and scapula provide a stable base for using your arm efficiently and with the least amount of effort.

 Wrist Tendon Glides Exercise for Efficient Arm Movement